The Mattress Warehouse Guide To Buying A Bed

-Modern mattresses are designed for long-lasting comfort.
-This comes in the form new innovations in foam; where a modern mattress hugs a body shape and distributes the weight more evenly, thus reducing fiction on pressure points.
+By design, modern mattresses provide long-lasting comfort.
+It is the result of long research and development resulting in innovations in foam; where a current mattress hugs a body shape and distributes the weight more evenly, thus reducing friction on pressure points of the human anatomy.
 Pillow-tops are an extra layer of foam padding that is fixed to the top of the mattress, providing greater comfort.

-Innerspring mattresses are still a good option for comfort as they have come a long way in terms of sleep technology, but they are likely to start sagging sooner than the modern mattresses with memory foam.
-You need to flip over your mattress regularly and rotate it to keep it from sagging.
+Innerspring mattresses are still a viable option for comfort because new sleep research in this older technology allowed some good advancements, but they are likely to start sagging sooner than the modern mattresses with memory foam.
+You will need to flip over these older technology mattresses regularly and rotate it to keep it from sagging.

 Think about sleeping positions

-Most people favor one position to sleep in so it’s fairly easy to make a choice based on what support and comfort you need for your sleeping habit.
+Most people favour one position to sleep in so it’s relatively easy to make a choice based on what support and comfort you need for your sleeping style.
 If you like to sleep on your side, you need a bed that reduces friction on pressure points such as your shoulders and hips.
-You need a mattress designed to absorb these pressure points which helps keep your spine in alignment.
+It would be best if you had a mattress designed to absorb these pressure points (by allowing indentations into the mattress to occur temporarily) which helps keep your spine in alignment.

-If you like to sleep on your stomach, an innerspring mattress is better for you.
-Memory foam molds around your body shape which means a stomach sleeper might feel smothered with that sinking feeling.
+If you like to sleep on your stomach, an innerspring mattress is preferable.
+Memory foam moulds around your body shape which means a stomach sleeper might feel smothered by that “sinking feeling”.

-If you tend to overheat at night or don’t like feeling too warm when you sleep, you might have a problem with a memory foam mattress unless it’s a gel memory foam.
-Memory foam and latex mattresses retain body heat, so you might prefer a fiberfill-topped innerspring mattress.
+Some people tend to overheat at night or don’t like feeling too warm when they sleep.
+Such sensitivity to heat may cause incompatibility with a memory foam mattress unless it is gel memory foam.
+Memory foam and latex mattresses retain body heat.
+You may prefer a fiberfill-topped innerspring mattress.

-If you toss and turn or your partner is a restless sleeper, you need a mattress with good motion isolation.
-Consider an innerspring mattress with pocketed coils or memory foam that distributes molds around your body instantly and returns to its original form in seconds.
+A mattress providing good motion isolation is the right solution for people who toss and turn or who have a partner that is a restless sleeper.
+Consider an innerspring mattress with pocketed coils or memory foam that distributes moulds around your body instantly and returns to its original form in seconds.

-If you or your family suffer from hay fever or asthma, memory foam and natural latex foam are ideal as the thickness and density of the foam mean dust mites can’t build up inside.
-You only need to be vigilant about vacuuming and cleaning the mattress and bed linen.
-Innerspring mattresses are more likely to harbor those nasty critters.
+For the family that suffers hay fever or asthma, memory foam and natural latex foam are ideal as the thickness and density of the foam mean dust mites can’t build up inside.
+Just remain vigilant about vacuuming and cleaning the mattress and bed linen.
+Innerspring mattresses are more likely to harbour these nasty creatures.